Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Lyapunov Exponent and Black Hole Thermodynamic Phases

-Lyapunov exponent is a significant quantity in the analysis of chaos theory and dynamical systems, as it measures the rate of convergence or divergence of motions.
-In particular, it is a crucial diagnostic tool used to quantify the rate of divergence for unstable geodesics in the vicinity of BH spacetimes.
-To proceed, we start by considering the Lagrangian for a test particle, which is related to the metric function provided in \eqref{Eq:metric} and is written as \cite{chandrasekhar1998mathematical}
+The Lyapunov exponent is a fundamental quantity in the study of chaotic behavior and dynamical systems, characterizing the exponential divergence or convergence of nearby trajectories.
+In the context of black hole spacetimes, it provides a powerful diagnostic tool for quantifying the instability timescale of unstable geodesics in the vicinity of the event horizon.
+To proceed, we consider the Lagrangian of a test particle with mass $m$ moving in the spacetime described by the metric in \eqref{Eq:metric}, which can be written as \cite{chandrasekhar1998mathematical}

-where the dot represents the derivative with respect to the affine parameter.
-Since the BH is static and spherically symmetric, we can safely focus on geodesic motion at the equatorial plane with $\theta=\frac{\pi}{2}$.
-Then the canonical momenta of the particle are
+where an overdot denotes differentiation with respect to the affine parameter $\lambda\equiv\tau/m$ ($\tau$ is the proper time).
+Since the black hole spacetime is static and spherically symmetric, we can restrict our analysis to geodesic motion in the equatorial plane, $\theta=\frac{\pi}{2}$.
+The canonical momenta of the particle are given by

-where $\mathit{E}$ and $\mathit{L}$ represent the two conserved quantities related with the energy and angular momentum of the particle, respectively.
-Solving the \eqref{Eq:momenta} yields the following velocities
+where $\mathit{E}$ and $\mathit{L}$ represent the conserved energy and angular momentum of the particle, respectively.
+Solving \eqref{Eq:momenta} for the velocities yields